daniegarcia254/Framework7-Vue-Webpack-Cordova/README.md

 # install dependencies
 npm install

-# serve project with hot reload at localhost:10000
+# serve project with browser hot reload at localhost:10000
-# port can be configured in config/index.js file
+# port can be configured in platforms/browser/cordova/run file
-npm run dev

-# build for production with minification
-npm run build
+npm run hot-dev

-# Add to the project with Cordova the platforms for Android, iOS or browser
+# you also can serve the project with simultaneous hot reload at your android/ios device and the browser
-npm run cordova-add-android
-npm run cordova-add-ios
-npm run cordova-add-browser

-# build the app for the given platform
-npm run cordova-build-android
-npm run cordova-build-ios
-npm run cordova-build-browser

-# Run the project on the given platform
-npm run cordova-run-android
-npm run cordova-run-ios
+npm run hot-dev-ios
-npm run cordova-run-browser
+npm run hot-dev-android
 ```

 ### Note